-- 18.1 A counting Centre means a place where counting of votes will be done and may have one or more Counting Halls. - 18.2 A counting Hall means a separate room walled on all sides and preferably with separate exit and entry facilities. - 18.3 Where pre-constructed separate rooms are not available but large rooms are proposed to be divided for creating Halls, each part constitution a Hall will be separated by temporary partitions.
+- 16.20.1.
+A counting Centre means a place where counting of votes will be done and may have one or more Counting Halls. - 16.20.2.
+A counting Hall means a separate room walled on all sides and preferably with separate exit and entry facilities. - 16.20.3.
+Where pre-constructed separate rooms are not available but large rooms are proposed to be divided for creating Halls, each part constitution a Hall will be separated by temporary partitions.
 These partitions will be of strong material, but preferably CGI sheets only.
 Where the owners of the Building have objections to dig holes on the floor, a suitable rigid frame, with CGI sheets fixed on two sides, may be used.
 The point to be ensured is that after the necessary portioning, each Hall is an independent room walled on all four sides.
 It should not only be not possible for persons to move out from a Hall without coming out of it, but it should be impossible to slip any materials from one Hall to other through the partitions.
-On both sides of the partitions, guards should be posted to ensure that these are not disturbed.
+On both sides of the partitions, guards should be posted to ensure that these are not disturbed. - 16.20.4.
+Each counting centre will have a distinct number and within each Counting Centre each Hall will have a distinct number.